 Insulate your plumbing pipes.
 Have a professional insulate both hot and cold water lines in your home.
 This will provide cold water and hot water much faster.

 Inspect the home for water leaks and have these fixed/repaired immediately.
-A slow-dripping faucet or leaky pipe can waste thousands of gallons of water annually, not to mention could cause potential damage to your home.
+A slow-dripping faucet or leaky pipe can waste thousands of gallons of water annually, not to mention could cause potential damage to your home in Kansas City.